susana-garcia/susana-dev/articles/2020-03-29-blog-is-open-source.md

 ---
 title: 'This Blog Is Open Source'
+description: 'Use this blog to start your own.
+Be online within minutes by add your data, choose your favorite color and write your first article.'
-tags: ['opensource', 'web', 'react', 'nextjs', 'tailwindcss']
+tags: ['open-source', 'web', 'react', 'nextjs', 'tailwindcss']
 type: 'article'
 publishedAt: '2020-03-29T19:14:12.215Z'
-updatedAt: '2020-03-30T20:35:12.215Z'
+updatedAt: '2020-03-30T20:52:12.215Z'
----

-Use this blog to start your own.
-Be online within minutes by add your data, choose your favorite color and write your first article.

 ---

 This blog is built with [Next.js](https://nextjs.org) using [Tailwind CSS](https://tailwindcss.com) for styling.